365smart/GrizzFinancial/README.md

 # GrizzFinancial

 ## Project is finished.
-I will write the Read me in few days
+I will write the Read me in few days.